project-chip/connectedhomeip/examples/lock-app/nrf5/README.md

 ## Building

 ### Using CHIP's VSCode `devcontainer`
 Tools and SDK are preinstalled in [CHIP's VSCode devcontainer](https://github.com/project-chip/connectedhomeip/blob/master/docs/VSCODE_DEVELOPMENT.md).
 You can build this example on a clean tree by running `make`.
-Run the following commands in a devconainer shell.
+Run the following commands in a devcontainer shell.

         $ cd /workspaces/connectedhomeip